 - VA loan modification – Borrowers with a VA loan can roll the missed payments back into the loan balance and work with their lender to come up with a new, more manageable repayment schedule.
 Another option might be extending the loan term.

-- USDA loan modification – For borrowers with loans backed by the U.S. Department of Agriculture, options include modifying the mortgage with an extended term of up to 40 years, and/or reducing the interest rate.
+- USDA loan modification – For borrowers with loans backed by the U.S. Department of Agriculture, options include modifying the mortgage with an extended term of up to 40 years, reducing the interest rate and receiving a “mortgage recovery advance,” a one-time payment to bring the loan current.

 When should you use a loan modification?

 If you are able to refinance, however, that’s usually the better option.
-Likewise, if your financial struggles are temporary, asking for forbearance (a short-term pause in payments) can be the better route to take.
+Likewise, if your financial struggles are temporary, forbearance (a short-term pause in payments) can be the better route to take.

 Loan modification vs. refinance